 My work began to more and more include puppetry and I studied puppetry skills with Georgian Puppet Master Nutza Dolakidze, TV puppetry with Nigel Plaskitt and glove technique with Martin Bridle.
 Whilst raising my young family in the New Forest I became Associate Director for Forest Forge Theatre Company setting up and running youth theatre and many community projects.
 I directed for several other companies using puppetry on a regular basis.
 For 5 years I ran my own Arts Council funded puppet company, Wild Wood Theatre and toured throughout the UK and abroad.
 My one man version of Shakespeare's Dream, 'Puck's Bottom' was chosen to represent Great Britain at Kaohsiung Puppet Festival in Taiwan.

-I currently make a living as a screen puppeteer and I feel blessed to still be doing what I loved to do as a child.
+Working as a screen puppeteer I feel blessed to still be doing what I loved to do as a child.